 General admission (which they call Taking the Waters) includes the use of 19 pools and mineral water baths, saunas, steam rooms, clay mud treatment and daily fitness and wellness classes.

-Club Mud also offers a wide variety of massage, skincare, nail care and body treatments.
+Club Mud also offers lots of massages, skin care, nail care and body treatments.
 You can even get a massage in a private outdoor pavilion.
 And they have services just for men, too.
 Check current rates

-They also offer an aloe vera/seaweed moisturizer soak in a moist, manmade cave called the Grotto.
-It sounds nice, but seems overpriced - and I didn't think my skin got much benefit from it.
+They also offer an aloe vera/seaweed moisturizer soak in a humid, artificial cave called the Grotto.
+It sounds nice, but seems overpriced, the concoction made my friends skin burn and itch, and I don't think my skin got much benefit from it.

 Tips for Visiting Glen Ivy Resort